Credit Cards Business Credit Cards

 Ramp Card

-- Rewards rate: 1.5% cash back on all purchases
+• Rewards rate: up to 1.5% cash back on qualified purchases (varies by customer and determined by Ramp)

-The Ramp Card is a straightforward rewards card that earns 1.5% cash back on all purchases.
+The Ramp Card is a straightforward rewards card that earns up to 1.5% cash back on qualified purchases (varies by customer and determined by Ramp).
 This makes it easy to use this card for all your business needs, regardless of which category the expenses fall under.

 It’s also helpful that the Ramp Card has a $0 annual fee.
 There is no personal credit check or personal guarantee required when you apply, which is handy for someone without the best credit score but who has the money to back up their credit limit.